 Mayan Ruins with your trip to Playa del Carmen

 The Yucatan Peninsula is loaded with ancient Mayan ruins.
 I think it may actually be impossible to take a trip to Playa del Carmen without seeing ruins.
 There are several great options for exploring the ancient communities, and depending on how much time you have and what sort of transportation you have, you’ll be able to visit at least one really amazing site out of Playa.

 Chichen Itza is one of the most famous Mayan ruin sites, and there are lots of tours to get you there.
 It is nearly two hours from Playa del Carmen, but if it’s on your bucket list, make it happen.
-If you’re visiting with kids, check out the Wandering Wagars for their thoughts on exploring the ruins of the Yucatan will be a hit with them, and kid-friendly Chichen Itza is an easy day trip to plan.
+If you’re visiting with kids, exploring the ruins of the Yucatan will be a hit with them, and kid-friendly Chichen Itza is an easy day trip to plan.

 If you opt for Tulum you’ll be close to the beach and can cool off after you explore the ruins for a bit.
 The Tulum National Park area is enormous with a wide variety of ruins.
 The setting is what makes it so special though, as a good number of the ruins are on the cliffs just above the turquoise Caribbean water.
 Mid-day, Tulum can be crowded, but still impressive.

 Our top pick for a Mayan ruins trip from Playa del Carmen is Coba.
 Also a national park, Coba is in a thick jungle and is just where you might expect to find Indiana Jones.
 Immersed in ancient Mayan history, a day at Coba will take you through tunnels, on bikes, and even to the top of an ancient pyramid.
 This is my favorite Mayan site, so check out the full article on how to visit Coba ruins.

 A perfect beach day in Playa del Carmen